shokinn/cf-elasticsearch/README.md

-## Run single-node ElasticSearch as app in cloud-foundry
+## Run single-node ElasticSearch as an app in CloudFoundry

 Sometimes you need elasticsearch for development purposes - this app will do that.